Mushrooms for a Cold

 You might also know this mushroom by the nickname hen-of-the-woods.
 It is one of a small group of medicinal mushrooms that have maintained popularity not just for their health benefits, but perhaps even more so as a culinary ingredient.

-In research, maitake has proven to be an exceedingly powerful flu treatment, and it can also help manage colds and inflammation.
+In research, maitake has been shown as a potential alternative treatment to help manage colds and inflammation.
 Since these mushrooms are extremely light nutritionally, feel free to combine them with other species to make their benefits even more pronounced.

 One of the all-time classics of Far Eastern traditional cuisine, shiitake mushrooms are one of the most popular and widely-consumed species of mushroom worldwide.
-Shiitake contains a ton of powerful immunomodulators, but they seem to be particularly effective against viral infections such as influenza, hepatitis, or herpes, making it also an effective mushroom for a cold.
+Shiitake contains a ton of powerful immunomodulators, but they seem to be particularly effective against viral infections.

 The reishi is a distinctive-looking mushroom easily identified by its red-brown, disc-shaped fruiting body.
 It’s been one of the most widely-used, widely-researched, and widely-loved medicinal mushrooms for centuries – its first recorded use stems from ancient China as far back as 500 BC!